braintree/braintree_express_example/README.md

 ## Setup Instructions

-1. Install packages.
+1. Install packages:

    ```sh
    npm install
    ```

 2. Copy the `example.env` file to `.env` and fill in your Braintree API credentials.
-Credentials can be found by navigating to Account > My user > View API Keys in the Braintree control panel.
+Credentials can be found by navigating to Account > My User > View Authorizations in the Braintree Control Panel.
 Full instructions can be [found on our support site](https://articles.braintreepayments.com/control-panel/important-gateway-credentials#api-credentials).

-3. Start the server.
+3. Start the server:

    ```sh
    npm start